zkutalik/ssimp_software/doc/manual.md

 ## Reference panel
 [//]: -------------------------------
-Filename specified as `ref/chr{CHRM}.vcf.gz`, with `CHRM` as the placeholder if the vcf.gz files are split up for each chromosome.
-The same folder should contain also the `.tbi` file(s).

-More info on handling reference panel data can be found in [usage message](doc/usage.txt#L65).
+More info on handling reference panel data can be found in [usage message](doc/usage.txt#L77).

 ## Run-time
 [//]: -------------------------------